The Good Ones (Brooklyn Nine-Nine): Production

-Reception
+Release

+"The Good Ones" first aired on August 12, 2021 on NBC.
+It was originally set to air in late 2020, however it, along with the rest of Brooklyn Nine-Nine's eighth season, was delayed due to COVID-19 restrictions.
+It was immediately followed by the "The Lake House", the second episode of the season eight.

 Critical reviews

 "The Good Ones" received positive reviews from critics.
 Matt Fowler of IGN gave the double-episode premiere a "great" 8 out of 10 rating, writing, "Brooklyn Nine-Nine shows its dexterity as season eight opens, providing a parade of comedy while also leaning into serious socio-political issues.
 It deftly navigates this tricky balance all while making sure each character remains true to their own personalities and motivations.
 The first two episodes are a hilarious start to what looks to be a stunningly good final season."

 LaToya Ferguson of The A.V.
 Club gave the episode a "B" rating, writing, "'The Good Ones' is a good season premiere.
 It's especially helped by the fact that Brooklyn Nine-Nine has gotten away from those big, world-shattering season finales, as it doesn't have to scramble to figure out how to really undo any of that.
 But ultimately, Brooklyn Nine-Nine is saying with 'The Good Ones' that there's no reason to feel uneasy continuing to watch this show, because the Nine-Nine squad is made up of the good ones.
 However, it's still doing so while saying everyone else is the bad ones.
 It's kind of hard to feel optimistic there, isn't it?"

 Alan Sepinwall of Rolling Stone wrote, "Mostly, though, continuing Brooklyn Nine-Nine in this environment just seems untenable, with these episodes not likely to satisfy either viewers who expect the show to more radically change itself, or those who just want the same series it was before months of lockdown and protests.
 Give the creative team credit for at least trying to acknowledge the ugliness now very publicly associated with policing, but the post-office version of Nine-Nine feels like it would have been the better way to go for a chance to spend a few more weeks with Jake and his friends."
-Nick Harley of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "'The Good Ones' is an excellent starting point for Season 8 with many new status quos to navigate."
+Nick Harley of Den of Geek rated the episode 4 stars out of 5."
+He felt that the episode was a "excellent starting point" for the eight season; Harley noted how it was a good sign for Brooklyn Nine-Nine ability to adapt.